Tennessee Department of Correction: Facilities

 Bledsoe County Correctional Complex serves as reception and classification center for male offenders.
 The Tennessee Prison for Women serves as the state reception and classification center for new female prisoners.

 As of 2016, Tennessee houses state inmates in four private prisons, all run by Corrections Corporation of America.
 According to the state's Private Prison Contracting Act of 1986, which authorizes only one private prison for state inmates, Tennessee contracts directly with CCA for inmates held at South Central Correctional Facility.
 For the other three facilities the state circumvents the statute by contracting with the local county.
 In turn the county signs an agreement with CCA.

 Death row

 Male death row prisoners are housed in the Riverbend Maximum Security Institution.
-All female death row inmates are housed at the Tennessee Prison for Women.
+All female death row inmates are housed at the Debra K. Johnson Rehabilitation Center.
 Men are housed in dedicated death row units, while women are not housed in special death row units because few women go on death row.
 Executions occur at the Riverbend Maximum Security Institution.
-From 1916 to 1960 executions occurred at the Tennessee State Prison.
+From 1916 to 1960, executions occurred at the Tennessee State Prison.